 Get your marketing ready for 2021

-5 ways to ensure your small business grows after the pandemic
+5 ways to market your small business in 2021

 Whatever way you look at it, 2020 has been a tough year for most SMEs battling against so much change and uncertainty.
 A quarter of UK businesses have been forced to shut down, with SMEs seeing a 28% decline in revenue in the early days of lockdown between March and May this year.
 Sadly this figure is likely to have grown in the months since.
 And with 25% of the population now furloughed, it’s no surprise 3 in 10 of us have made conscious efforts to switch our loyalty to cheaper, substitute brands to survive.